So, it’s your birthday. And you are struggling with guilt because you don’t know how to be grateful on your birthday.

 Okay, let’s start with the basics.
 You are breathing, you have loved ones and you survived another year of generalized “being a human in the world” bullshit.
 I mean, that alone is worth celebrating!

-Your birthday isn’t just one day out of the year where you show your appreciation for life; it should be every single day!
+Your birthday isn’t just one day out of the year when you show your appreciation for life; it should be every single day!
 Making gratitude part of your daily routine is an easy but powerful way to stay grounded amidst whatever life throws at you.

 Gratitude Can Improve Your Daily Life